Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 • Princeton Review is on the pricey side of LSAT prep

-• While a proven curriculum, the overall prep package is not as engaging as Blueprint
+• Though a proven curriculum, the overall program is not as "fun" as Blueprint

 Princeton Review LSAT Fundamentals